KULO LUNA - GRAPHIC NOVELS

 KULO LUNA - SHARK ATTACK - This is a second stage development of the artwork as the lead illustration for this chapter.
 You can see the development of this chapter, through the sketch stage, by clicking on the picture above.
 Copyright © pictures Cleaner Ocean Foundation Ltd December 2020.

 The adventures of John Storm and the Elizabeth Swann.
 John Storm is an ocean adventurer and conservationist.
 The Elizabeth Swann is a fast solar powered boat.
 During a race around the world, news of the sinking of a pirate whaling ship reaches John Storm and his mate Dan Hawk.
 They decide to abandon the race and try and save the whale.

 Taking the superb Moby Dick as an example, Herman Melville's classic tale of a giant albino whale, has been adapted to comics and other illustrated versions in many different ways, by for example, Marvel and Disney.
 Moby-Dick was based on a real whale from 1838 that sank around 20 ships, called Mocha-Dick.
-It is well worth checking out the illustration styles of these modern adaptations, before getting out the brushes and paint.
+It is well worth checking out the illustration styles of these modern adaptations.

 Marvel got in on the act with their illustrated Moby-Dick series, then gave Deadpool a shot.
 Even Disney comics had a go with Donald Duck at the helm - each appealing to a different age group, but all based on the Herman Melville classic.
 Even DC got in on the act with Batman chasing a villain in a Moby Dick theme boat.
 Kulo-Luna is also based on the fact that a large enough whale might sink a small ship, given the impetus - reference Mocha Dick, a large whale that sank around 20 ships.
 The difference is, that Kulo-Luna is set in the future, and is an original tale based around climate change and plastic issues.